sematext/docs/docs/integration/varnishcache-logs.md

 To make use of the Sematext Varnish Cache Logs integration, you'll need to install the [Sematext Agent](../agents/sematext-agent/index.md) and configure it to ship Varnish Cache logs via the [Logs Discovery](../logs/discovery/intro.md).
 You will want to create or select an existing Varnish Cache Logs App because that is what will provide you with all the out of the box dashboards, some of which you can see below.
 Moreover, pre-configured anomaly alert rules are available to notify about increasing 4xx and 5xx response rates.

+## Setting the Log Format

+## Exploring logs

-Once data is in, you can explore it via the built-in reports:
+Once data is in, you can explore it via the built-in reports or create your own.

 <img
   class="content-modal-image"